karlvr/consistent.js/README.md

 #### Event handlers

-* `ct-on` binds the default event for this element to the named event handler function in the scope.
-Event handler functions are called with `this` set to the scope, the first argument is the event object and the second argument is the DOM node source of the event.
+* `ct-do` binds the default event for this element to the named event handler function in the scope.
+Event handler functions are called with the scope as the first argument, the second argument is the event object and the third argument is the DOM node source of the event.
 * `ct-on-EVENT` binds the event named EVENT for this element to the named event handler function in the scope.

 #### Repeating blocks